jm496d/wifi_drivebys/README.md

 wifi_session_start_date  	string
 wifi_session_end_date 		string

-2. Identification of Deterministic Antennas (NOTE: THIS STEP WAS DONE OUTSIDE OF THIS PROGRAM)
+2. Identification of Deterministic Antennas (NOTE: THIS STEP WAS DONE OUTSIDE OF THIS CODE)

 Identify the antennas within 5 miles that do not provide coverage to the venue.
 These are referred to as the “non-coverage” antennas.
 The “coverage” antennas are initially identified as being associated with the the 3 nearest towers (using Euclidian distance) to a given venue.